aayushg1007/cs771_ml_project/README.md

 Error rate for Response1 | 0.003

 # Assignment 2 - Decision Tree
+## Objective
+* To make a decision tree algorithm to guess words from a list of 5 lexicographically sorted bigrams
+* If there are more than 5 guesses, return the top 5

+## Approach
+* Made a binary tree storing a list of bigrams and the words that contain all of those bigrams
+* Split the list of unique bigrams into halves at each node
+* Passed the test bigrams one by one through the tree and when reaching a leaf our number of words at root becomes the words we found at the leaf

+## Impact
+* While evaluating the model, it gave the following results

 Criteria | Result
 --- | ---
 Training time | 0.082 s